-In order to encourage refreshment, facilitate an orderly transition of legacy board members, increase diversity and expertise / experience in areas of need, the Board adopted a Board Refreshment and Replacement Plan.
-Pursuant to the plan, Dr. Sloan is retiring as of the 2023 Annual Meeting.
-The Board also has a mandatory retirement age and maximum tenure policy in order to encourage refreshment.
+In order to encourage refreshment, facilitate an orderly transition of legacy board members, increase diversity and expertise / experience in areas of need, the Board adopted a Board Refreshment and Replacement Plan, a mandatory retirement age and maximum tenure policy.
+Pursuant to these policies, Gov. Keating is retiring as of the 2024 Annual Meeting.